Bertha von Suttner: Arthur and Bertha von Suttner

 Arthur and Bertha von Suttner were largely socially isolated in Georgia; their poverty restricted their engagement with high society, and neither ever became fluent speakers of Mingrelian or Georgian.
 To support themselves, both began writing as a career.
 While Arthur's writing during this period is dominated by local themes, Suttner's was not similarly influenced by Georgian culture.

 In August 1882, Ekaterine Dadiani died.
 Soon afterwards, the couple decided to leave Mingrelia and move to Tbilisi.
 There, Arthur took whatever work he could (in accounting, construction and wallpaper design), while Suttner largely concentrated on her writing.
 She became a correspondent of the German writer and philosopher Michael Georg Conrad, she eventually contributed an article to the 1885 edition of his publication Die Gesellschaft.
 The piece, entitled "Truth and Lies", is a polemic in favour of the naturalism of Émile Zola.
 Her first significant political work, Inventarium einer Seele ("Inventory of the Soul"), was published in Leipzig in 1883.
 In this work, Suttner takes a pro-disarmament, progressive stance, arguing for the inevitability of world peace due to technological advancement; a possibility also considered by her friend Nobel due to the increasingly deterrent effect of more powerful weapons.

 In 1884, Suttner's mother died, leaving the couple with further debts.
 Arthur had befriended a Georgian journalist in Tbilisi only known as "M" (Note: Suttner could not recall the journalist's full name when writing her memoirs, and his identity remains unknown.) and the couple agreed to collaborate with him on a translation of the Georgian epic The Knight in the Panther Skin.
 Suttner was to improve M.'s literal translation of the Georgian to French, and Arthur to translate the French to German.
-This method proved arduous, and they worked only for few hours each day.
+This method proved arduous, and they worked only for a few hours each day.
 Arthur published several articles on the work in the Georgian press, and Mihály Zichy prepared some illustrations for the publication, but M. failed to make the expected payment, and after the Bulgarian Crisis began in 1885 the couple felt increasingly unsafe in Georgian society, which was becoming more hostile to Austrians due to Russian influence.
 They finally reconciled with Arthur's family and in May 1885 could return to Austria, where the couple lived at Harmannsdorf Castle in Lower Austria.

 Bertha found refuge in her marriage with Arthur, of which she remarked that "the third field of my feelings and moods lay within our married happiness.
 In this was my peculiarly inalienable home, my refuge for all possible conditions of life, […] and so the leaves of my diary are full not only of political domestic records of all kinds, but also of memoranda of our gay little jokes, our confidential enjoyable walks, our uplifting reading, our hours of music together, and our evening games of chess.
 To us personally nothing could happen.
 We had each other – that was everything."